MicrosoftDocs/customer-insights/ci-docs/export-criteo.md

 ## Known limitations

-- The maximum customer profiles per export to Criteo is up to 1 million, which can take up to 30 minutes.
+- Up to 1 million customer profiles per export to Criteo  can take up to 30 minutes to complete.
 The number of customer profiles that you can export to Criteo depends on your contract with Criteo.
 - Exports to Criteo is limited to segments.

 ## Set up connection to Criteo